©

 (click here to buy your Pass and benefit from reduced rates)

-Accessible gardens, museums and château (except 1st floor).
+Accessibility of the gardens, museums and château (apart from the 1st floor).

 Peufeilhoux: a fully restored and furnished château

 Its exceptional succession of large reception rooms, all fully furnished, will transport you from the Middle Ages to the Belle Époque.
 You can also discover the cabinet of curiosities created by the owner’s great-grandparents.
-Collections of trophies, insects and shells stand side by side with period furniture carefully chosen by the current owner to refurnish this building, which has been transformed and abandoned many times.
+Collections of trophies, insects and shells sit alongside period furniture carefully chosen by the current owner to refurnish this building, which has been transformed and abandoned many times.

 In 2022, rediscover the fully restored hunting entrance and grand salon!